 Undergraduate Vacation Studentship Scheme

-Project supervisors must be Ordinary Members of The Society.
+Project supervisors must be full Members of The Society.

-Supervisors of Vacation Studentship Awardees will be responsible for the student and be actively engaged in their day to day supervision.
+- Supervisors of Vacation Studentship Awardees will be responsible for the student and must be actively engaged in their day to day supervision.

 To apply for a Vacation Studentship